syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `SEQUENCE` function allows you to generate a list of sequential numbers in an array, such as 1, 2, 3, 4.
+The `SEQUENCE` function generates a sequence of numbers in an array.